OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 Take the following steps to run this sample and set up the data types explorer add-in.

 1. Clone or download this repo.
-1. Navigate to the **Samples/excel-data-types-explorer** folder via the command line.
+1. Go to the **Samples/excel-data-types-explorer** folder via the command line.
 1. Run `npm install` to set up the add-in dependencies.
 1. Run `npm start`.
 This command opens Excel, sideloads the add-in in Excel, and opens the task pane.
 1. Follow the directions in the task pane to build and explore data types.